nabeelvalley/docs/src/content/docs/electronics/led.md

 ---
 published: true
 title: LEDs
-subtitle: General information on using LEDs in electric circuits
+description: General information on using LEDs in electric circuits
 ---

 LED is short for Light Emitting Diode